obsidianmd/obsidian-help/en/Obsidian/2-factor authentication.md

     - **Download Recovery Codes**: Download a `obsidian-recovery-codes.txt` file containing your codes.
 - Select **Got it** to close the popup window.

-You can use a recovery code **once** instead of your password.
+You can use a recovery code **once** instead of your **6-digit authenticator code**.
 You can also refresh your recovery codes at any time.

 ## Disable 2FA